chuckstack/chuckstack.github.io/src-ls/tool-postgresql.md

 ## Why We Love PostgreSQL

-The list of reasons we love PostgreSQL is long and well distinguished.
+The list of reasons we love PostgreSQL is long.

 - It is commonly used and well documented.
 - It is open source.